-The job responsibilities of a restaurant manager can differ, so writing a cover letter for these roles can get tricky.
+A restaurant manager’s job responsibilities can differ, so writing a cover letter for these roles can get tricky.

 For example, have you worked as a restaurant manager in fast-food restaurants?
 Fine dining/upscale restaurants?
 Cafeteria-style?

-The hospitality industry (e.g., entertainment, recreation, travel, lodging) can vary greatly, which means that management roles can vary greatly as well.
+The hospitality industry (e.g., entertainment, recreation, travel, lodging) can vary greatly, which means that management roles can vary greatly.
 The manager could focus on the front of the house, back of the house, or both.

 The manager could have full management responsibilities over: